-The BladeCenter unit supports up to two Gb Ethernet Switch Modules (in switch modules bays 1 and 3).
+The BladeCenter unit supports either one four-port 1 Gb Ethernet switch module or two Ethernet switch modules (in switch module bays 1 and 2).
 Each switch module provides one internal connection to each blade server.

 The BladeCenter unit also supports up to two additional switch modules (in switch module bays 3 and 4), for a total of four switch modules.
 Each of these additional switch modules provides one internal connection to the optional I/O expansion card installed on one or more blade servers.